 - Affiliation program creation

-- Basic knowledge about SEO and other marketing strategies such as facebook application
+- Basic knowledge of SEO and other marketing strategies such as the Facebook application

-- How Paypal Transactions works or the implementation of the sandbox.
+- How Paypal Transactions work or the implementation of the sandbox.

 - Embedded code generation

-- Knowledge about the osCommerce, Drupal, Magento and other e-commerce sites.
+- Knowledge of osCommerce, Drupal, Magento, and other e-commerce sites.